 6) Focusing on perfection not scalability

 IT Support needs to be thorough, but it’s still IT.
 Some bugs aren’t cost-effective to fix, and some issues are out of your control.
 Make sure you clearly lay out your service charter, so users know what level of priority and urgency their case is assigned.
 Customer service doesn’t mean costing your clients time and money trying to fix a low ROI issue instead of working on a high ROI solution.
+Choosing the correct help desk software can play an important role in your helpdesks efficacy.
 And of course, for your own business to grow you need to stay on top of growth areas and stumbling blocks.

 If you’re motivated by tickets, you’ll have no incentive to take permanent corrective action when you spot a trend or recurring problem.
 In the long run, this will cost your customers money – and cost you customers.
 Your clients want to trust that if you can fix a long-term problem, you will.
 Even if you’re not responsible for their managed services, you should still have clear points of escalation and lines of communication.
 A good IT helpdesk should communicate any improvements they think their client should make.